 Travelers instinctively turn to the major U.S. airlines and their frequent flyer programs like American AAdvantage miles, Delta SkyMiles, and United MileagePlus miles.
-And sure, there are some valuable ways to redeem them all.
-But if you want to get the best deal, you'll sometimes want to turn to a foreign airline's mileage program – even if you've never set foot on one of their planes.
+And sure, there are some valuable ways to redeem them all – though it's getting much harder with SkyMiles and even United, too.
+So if you want to get the best deal, you may need to turn to a foreign airline's mileage program … even if you've never set foot on one of their planes.

 Don't worry: It's easy to earn the miles in these far-flung airline programs thanks to transferrable credit card points.
-That means you can use points earned from top travel cards such as the American Express® Gold Card, Capital One Venture X Rewards Card, or Citi Premier® Card.
+That means you can use points earned from top travel cards such as the Chase Sapphire Preferred® Card, American Express® Gold Card, or the Capital One Venture X Rewards Card.

 LifeMiles hits the two main parameters of a good mileage program to the T: Cheap rates and low fees.

 And the Colombian-based airline's frequent flyer program can take you far, far beyond Latin America.
 In fact, you'll likely never fly on an Avianca aircraft if you're looking to get the most value out of your LifeMiles.